 - GRE: Prospective non-thesis students with an undergraduate GPA less than 2.75 on a 4.00 scale and thesis students wishing to be considered for a teaching or research assistantship must take the GRE.
-A minimum acceptable score for combined Verbal and Quantitative sections on the GRE is 800 if taken prior to August 2011 and 290 if taken after August 2011. - Undergraduate Coursework Requirements: The candidate for admission must have a B.S. or B.A. degree and have completed a minimum of 24 semester hours in biology.
-A minimum GPA of 2.75 on a 4.00 scale is required in the biology coursework. - Policy on Conditional Admittance: If a student is conditionally admitted, the student must complete 6 credit hours with grades of B or better in all courses to gain full admittance.
-Failure to do so will result in dismissal from the program.
+A minimum acceptable score for combined Verbal and Quantitative sections on the GRE is 290 (or 800 if taken prior to August 2011). - Undergraduate Coursework Requirements: The candidate for admission must have a B.S. or B.A. degree and have completed a minimum of 24 semester hours in biology.
+A minimum GPA of 3.00 on a 4.00 scale is required for unconditional admission.